OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 Second, accurate estimation of validation time is important to maximize the throughput of a rollup chain, because it allows us to set the chain's speed limit safely.

-## ArbGas in rollup blocks
+### ArbGas in rollup blocks

 Every rollup block includes an amount of ArbGas used by the computation so far, which implies an amount used since the predecessor rollup block.
 Like everything else in the rollup block, this value is only a claim made by the staker who created the block, and the block will be defeatable in a challenge if the claim is wrong.

 Although the ArbGas value in a rollup block might not be correct, it can be used reliably as a limit on how much computation is required to validate the block.
 This is true because a validator who is checking the block can cut off their computation after that much ArbGas has been consumed; if that much ArbGas has been consumed without reaching the end of the rollup block, then the rollup block must be wrong and the checker can safely challenge it.
 For this reason, the rollup protocol can safely use the ArbGas claim in a rollup block, minus the amount in the predecessor block, as an upper bound on the time required to validate the rollup block’s correctness.

 A rollup block can safely be challenged even if the ArbGas usage is the only aspect of the block that is false.
 When a claim is bisected, the claims will include (claimed) ArbGas usages, which must sum to the ArbGas usage of the parent claim.
-It follows that if the parent's ArbGas claim is false, at least one of the sub-claims must make a false ArbGas claim.
-So a challenger who knows that the parent's ArbGas claim is false will always be able to find a claim that has a false ArbGas claim.
+It follows that if the claim's ArbGas amount is wrong, at least one of the sub-claims must have a wrong ArbGas amount.
+So a challenger who knows that a claim's ArbGas amount is wrong will always be able to find a sub-claim that has a wrong ArbGas amount.

 Eventually the dispute will get down to a single AVM instruction, with a claim about that instruction's ArbGas usage.
-One-step proof verification checks that this claim is correct.
-So a false ArbGas claim in an assertion can be pursued all the way down to a single instruction with a false ArbGas claim that will be detected by the one-step proof verification in the EthBridge.
+One-step proof verification checks if this claim is correct.
+So a wrong ArbGas claim in a rollup block can be pursued all the way down to a single instruction with a wrong ArbGas amount--and then the wrongness will be detected by the one-step proof verification in the EthBridge.

-## ArbGas accounting in the AVM
+### ArbGas accounting in the AVM

 The AVM architecture also does ArbGas accounting internally, using a machine register called ArbGasRemaining, which is a 256-bit unsigned integer that behaves as follows: